PixelSenseiAvi/GLADWalnut/README.md

 # GLAD Walnut

 GLADWalnut is a simple application framework built with Dear ImGui and designed to be used with GLAD - basically this means you can seemlessly blend real-time GLAD rendering with a great UI library to build desktop applications.
 The plan is to expand Walnut to include common utilities to make immediate-mode desktop apps and simple GLAD applications.
-This is inspired from @TheCherno Walnut which was written for Vulkan api.
+This is inspired from @TheCherno Walnut which was written in Vulkan api.

 Currently supports Windows - with macOS and Linux support planned.
 Setup scripts support Visual Studio 2022 by default.